EMME-ESSE/EMME-ESSE/README.md

 ### Hi im Matias Mancini 👋

-## 💻I am beginner developer from Uruguay :uruguay:.
+## 💻I am beginner developer from Uruguay .
 One of my characteristics is that i am pragmatical so i like the practical things.

 ### 📚Currently studying at Holberton School learning software development skills